romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

   columns = this.setColumns((t) => ({
     id: t.serial().primaryKey(),
     title: t.text(),
-    // book has a column pointing to author table
+    // book has a column pointing to the author table
     authorId: t.integer(),
   }))